publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch1/schCIX/m__us_usc_t16_s460xx–2.md

     (b) __Recommendations__

-        The Secretary shall, in the comprehensive plan referred to in subsection (a) of this section, develop recommendations to Congress on whether additional lands should be included in the conservation area.
+        The Secretary shall, in the comprehensive plan referred to in subsection (a), develop recommendations to Congress on whether additional lands should be included in the conservation area.

     (c) __Cooperative agreements__

-        The Secretary may enter into cooperative agreements with appropriate State and local agencies, pursuant to [section 1737(b) of title 43][/us/usc/t43/s1737/b], to better implement the plan developed pursuant to subsection (a) of this section.
+        The Secretary may enter into cooperative agreements with appropriate State and local agencies, pursuant to [section 1737(b) of title 43][/us/usc/t43/s1737/b], to better implement the plan developed pursuant to subsection (a).

     (d) __Research__